 Massaging the roof of your mouse with a cotton swab or even your finger is another way of stimulating the vagus nerve and getting rid of your pesky hiccups.

 Reading a complex passage from a book or web page is along the same lines as holding your breath or breathing into a paper bag.
 You need to breathe in a certain manner to continue reading, and that’s another weird way of getting rid of hiccups.

 Eat Some Ice Cream

-At last, a tasty way to get rid of hiccups!
+Here’s a tasty way of relieving hiccups that most people can enjoy!
 Apparently, freezing the vagus nerve can help you get rid of hiccups.
 However, eating ice cream too quickly can also result in what I call “brain freeze.”
 Incidentally, brain freeze from eating something cold too quickly might help ease a migraine headache, too.

 For a delicious treat, try some homemade strawberry ice cream made in your blender.

 What If You Can’t Get Rid of Hiccups?

 If your hiccups won’t go away or their frequency bothers you, talk to your doctor.
 I’ve heard about people who have had hiccups for hours or days and required medical treatment to get rid of them.
 For most of us, though, hiccups are just a minor occurrence, and they go away without medical intervention.

 How about you?
 What remedies do you use for getting rid of your hiccups?

 This post was originally published in April 2017 and updated in April 2019.